How To Write Status Report?

 Though not as quantifiable as the components above, keeping these tips in mind will help ensure that the information you’re delivering is understood and appreciated.

-Project status reporting is meant to be clean and informative.
+Communicating Visually: Project status reporting is meant to be clean and informative.
 But that doesn’t mean it has to lack visual appeal.
 In fact, adding color and (some) creativity can actually help communicate ideas more effectively.

 Using, for instance, a “stoplight status system” to highlight problems in red, risks in yellow, and successes in green can turn a block of hard-to-decipher data into an easy-to-skim update.

-One of the most important aspects of impactful project status reporting is that it is relevant to its presented stakeholder.
+Knowing Your Audience: One of the most important aspects of impactful project status reporting is that it is relevant to its presented stakeholder.

 If, for instance, it’s meant for very high-level executives and CEOs, you’ll likely want to keep the information general with more of an overview of the project rather than the granular data you might pass onto a direct supervisor.
+Packing your report with too much information may actually confuse your audience and muddle the true impact of the data you’re presenting.

-And lastly, be sure to choose the specific KPIs and additional data that best communicate the specific goal your audience is interested in.
+Catering Your Report to the Goal at Hand: And lastly, be sure to choose the specific KPIs and additional data that best communicate the specific goal your audience is interested in.

 A resource manager, for example, will likely be less concerned with the “quality” of the development than whether the project is on track with the budget.